 Here we go again!
 Representatives from the scrum teams get together with the Nexus scrum master and product owner to discuss, at a Nexus level, what went right and what can be improved.
 This is usually kept reasonably short, so that those representatives can return to their teams and have the team-level retrospectives before the sprint closes out.

 You can see that the Nexus does add a layer of complexity to the daily and scrum period work.
 So if you’re thinking of adding the Nexus layer to a body of work, do so with a hard look first.
-Coordinating the work or dependencies of multiple teams isn’t enough of a reason to use Nexus.
+Coordinating the work or dependencies of multiple teams isn’t enough of a reason to use nexus or scrum of scrums.
 The key is the single backlog for all the teams.
-Scrum at scale (of which Nexus is an example) is designed to have multiple teams tackle one complex problem.
+Scrum at scale (of which nexus is an example) is designed to have multiple teams tackle one complex problem.
 Not four related but disparate problems, but one.
 That’s why you can have one product owner to handle the product backlog – there is only one product backlog.

 It’s not technically necessary to align the scrum lengths, start/stop days or ceremonies for scrum at scale, but it helps.
 It makes it far simpler to do a Nexus sprint review if everyone finished their sprints on the same day.
 The Scrum Guide (https://scrumguides.org/scrum-guide.html) does not demand this alignment (and it violates each team’s right to self organize under scrum, but many organizations do impose this.
 Your mileage may vary!

 Scrum at scale is hard.
 It’s hard to get good at scrum in the first place.
-Adding a layer of scrum of scrums, or Nexus onto it is even harder.
+Adding a layer of scrum of scrums, or nexus onto the work is even harder.
 But if you’re going that route, don’t invent your own wheel.
 Learn from others and follow their best practices.

 - Scrum.Org’s Scaled Professional Scrum Certification: https://www.scrum.org/scaled-professional-scrum-certification